 Effect of Fossil Fuels

 The world’s power demands are constantly on the rise and are expected to increase by 60% by 2030.
 There are 50,000 active coal plants worldwide and growing.
-Fossil fuel share in energy production is also expected to rise with 85% of energy generated by fossil fuel by 2030.
+Fossil fuel share in energy production is also expected to rise with 85% of the energy generated by fossil fuel by 2030.
 The combined carbon emission of thermal power plants in the world is enormous, almost twice the amount that can be removed from the atmosphere through natural processes.
 Out of the three conventional sources of energy, coal is the most inefficient and polluting.
 Our energy needs are increasing at an alarming rate and the solution in sight is using coal unreservedly.
-This will only lead to more problems and hence it is imperative that we switch to less polluting sources of energy.
+This will only lead to more problems and hence it is imperative that we switch to less-polluting sources of energy.